harness/developer-hub/docs/platform/pipelines/failure-handling/timeout-settings.md

 :::warning Approvals

 Approval steps and stages can *pause* execution but they *do not* stop the pipeline timeout counter.
-Make sure that the pipeline timeout setting accommodate the time required for approvals.
+Make sure that the pipeline timeout setting accommodates the time required for approvals.

 :::